Belarus AI landscape. Sixty Companies across Ten Industries.

 – There are some high-class specialists, but they are nowhere to be found.
 And constant research also requires considerable investments.
 Perhaps, in order to significantly improve the situation, it is necessary to reform our education system and make it more flexible meeting today’s requirements.
 We also should engage large companies like Google and Facebook in order for their R&Ds to appear on Belarus AI landscape.

-InData Labs is a data science & AI consulting company that builds a team and organizes staff training in such a way so that to be able to solve a wide range of problems in the field of Data Science and Big Data.
+InData Labs is a data science & AI software development company that builds a team and organizes staff training in such a way so that to be able to solve a wide range of problems in the field of Data Science and Big Data.
 In order to stay in trend, InData Labs invests in R&D. This year the company became the organizer of the Big Data Week in Minsk and the conference on artificial intelligence AI Day.
 The interest towards the event was much higher than the organizers expected.
 The registration was closed in two days after the conference was announced.

 – For each and every project, we select the most appropriate technologies, based on the task, client’s needs and the amount of data available.
 Those can be both classical methods of machine learning and deep learning technologies, which have proved themselves in the tasks of image processing, text analysis, and time series forecasting, says InData Labs CEO Ilya Kirillov.